The best bathroom extractor fans for a fresh, dry space

 11. How we test

-Issues actually occur when the the warm, moisture-laden air in the room cools down as this is when trapped humidity turns into water – which can encourage mould and fungus to grow.
-This is neither good for our health or the room.
+Problems arise when the the warm, moisture-laden air in the room cools down, as this is when trapped humidity turns into water – something that will encourage mould and fungus to thrive.
+This is neither good for our health nor the room.

-Fear not though, a high quality and efficient bathroom extractor fan could prevent all of this.
-These mechanical ventilation devices suck out the moisture from your bathroom, swiftly removing odours and stopping mould growth in its tracks.
+If all this sounds a bit scary, don't worry, there are easy ways to avoid issues.
+A high-quality, efficient bathroom extractor fan has the power to prevent all of this, designed to suck out the moisture from your bathroom, remove odours and stop mould growth in its tracks.

 The Quick List

-If you're short on time to search for the best bathroom extractor fan to get your bathroom ventilation sorted, don't worry.
-Take a look at this quick overview of all the fans on this list, along with handy quick links that allow to you skip down the page to get right into a more detailed review of the particular product that you like the look of.
+If you're keen to get your bathroom ventilation sorted but are short on time, don't worry.
+Take a look at this overview of all the fans on this list, along with handy quick links that allow to you skip down the page to get right into a more detailed review of the particular product that you like the look of.

 Best overall